-Obesity, as you understand, is a metabolic condition characterized by excessive accumulation of fat and more than expected body weight.
-Body mass index or BMI is a wonderful tool to find out whether ones body weight is within the normal range or not.
+Obesity, as you understand, is a metabolic condition characterized by excessive accumulation of fat, and as expectedly, more bodyweight.
+Body mass index or BMI is a wonderful tool to find out whether one's body weight is within the normal range or not.
 It is expressed by a simple formula as; weight in the kilogram divided by height in meter square.

-Body mass index perfectly establishes the relationship between body weight and height.
+Body mass index correctly establishes the relationship between body weight and height.

 According to the international obesity task force (IOTF), and National Institute of Health (NIH) agencies, body weight is classified as: